 Financial services such as banking and fintech are the most common industries affected by AML requirements.
 However, AML laws are becoming broader all the time and impact many industries including gaming, ride sharing, online marketplaces, art exchanges, cryptos, and many more.

 AML compliance is the responsibility of the entire senior management team, with an AML compliance officer (such as a Chief Compliance Officer) leading the effort.
 AML training must be provided across the company so that all employees know how to comply with AML laws.

 Your anti-money laundering compliance program should identify a customer’s money laundering risk before they ever do business with you.
 It should also reassess their risk throughout the entire customer journey.
-This risk-based approach allows you to tailor your AML rules to ensure higher-risk customers are treated with greater scrutiny.
+These risk-based procedures allow you to tailor your AML rules to ensure higher-risk customers are treated with greater scrutiny.

-  Jumio AML Solutions provide an end-to-end AML compliance platform that helps you meet your regulatory obligations and mitigate AML risk throughout the customer journey, from onboarding to ongoing monitoring.
+Jumio provides an end-to-end platform that helps you meet your regulatory obligations and mitigate AML risk throughout the customer journey, from onboarding to ongoing monitoring.